Biden administration throws support behind potential F-16 sale to Turkey | Politics

 U.S. officials pushed back against any suggestion that Washington was backing the warplane request to remove Turkish objections to the entry of Sweden and Finland into NATO.
 "The U.S. did not offer anything to Turkey and was not asked for anything by Turkey” as part of its agreement with Finland and Sweden, a senior administration official said.

 The official said U.S. officials were engaged in ongoing technical talks about Turkey’s request to buy U.S. F-16 fighter jets.
 Congress would have the final say about any such sales.
-Turkish President Tayyip Erdogan is due to meet with President Joe Biden later on Wednesday.
 Erdogan, before departing for Madrid on Tuesday but after a phone call with Biden, criticised the United States over the F-16 sale, saying it was stalling Ankara.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)